-5. It is assumed that Herod and Herodias had sexual union.
+5. Herod and Herodias had sexual union without a true marriage in God's eyes.
+Hence, they were in adultery.
 That is essentially why John the Baptist publicly rebuked them.
-She is always identified as the wife of Herod’s brother because of her illegitimate remarriage to Herod:
+She is always identified as the wife of Herod's brother because of her illegitimate remarriage, through a divorce, to Herod:

 But when John rebuked Herod the tetrarch because of Herodias, his brother's wife, and all the other evil things he had done (Luke 3:19)